Noncommutative hyperbolic metrics: A smooth (pseudo)metric

+\begin{remark} Expression \eqref{NCdisk} and the proof of the above proposition guarantee that $d$ and $k$ coincide level-by-level on the noncommutative unit ball.
+Of course, this statement remains true for any noncommutative domain which is biholomorphically equivalent to the noncommutative unit ball, including the noncommutative upper half-plane (see also Theorem \ref{classif} below).
+In general, however, one should not expect equality in the inequality from Proposition \ref{Prop4.7}.
+The essential ingredient in the proof of Proposition \ref{Prop4.7} is the fact that any analytic map $f\colon\mathbb D\to\mathcal D_{h,n}$ lifts to a nc map on $\mathbb D_{\rm nc}$ (the conclusion of Proposition \ref{Prop4.7} holds for any domain $\mathcal D$ with this property).
+This ingredient is missing when we try to obtain the reverse inequality in Proposition \ref{Prop4.7}: maps $f\colon\mathcal D_{h,n}\to\mathbb D$ need not satisfy a von Neumann inequality.
+Indeed, in most cases, one cannot even extend such an $f$ to a nc map. \end{remark}

+The definition of the classical infinitesimal Kobayashi metric \eqref{InfKob} on a domain is given in terms of the infimum of the norms of derivatives of analytic functions from the Poincar\'e disk into the domain.
+From the infinitesimal metric, one builds the Kobayashi distance by integrating along curves.
+In the noncommutative context, distance $d_{\mathcal D,\infty}$ from Definition \ref{inf-Kobayashi} allows for a similar definition in terms of derivatives of noncommutative functions on the noncommutative unit disk.
+Consider again a nc domain $\mathcal D\subset\mathcal V_{\rm nc}$ and let $x\in\mathcal D_{n},b\in\mathcal V^{n\times n}$.
+We claim that

-By $\left(\mathcal D_{H,n}\right)_{\rm nc}$ we of course denote the subset of $\mathcal D_{H,\rm nc}$ formed of all levels which are multiples of $n$.
+As above, by $\left(\mathcal D_{n}\right)_{\rm nc}$ we denote the subset of $\mathcal D$ formed of all levels which are multiples of $n$.
 Indeed, inequality $\leq$ follows easily: as shown in Proposition \ref{contr}, and Lemma \ref{lemma3.3}, if $f$ is as in the right-hand side of the above relation, then

 We show the reverse inequality by finding an ``extremal'' function.
-Let $\iota= \frac{1}{\delta_{\mathcal D_{H,n}}(x,x)(b)}$.
+Let $\iota= \frac{1}{\delta_{\mathcal D}(x,x)(b)}$.
 Consider the nc function $f=\{f_p\}_{p\in\mathbb N},$ $f_p(Z)= +Z\otimes $, $Z\in\mathbb C^{p\times p}$, $\|Z\|<1$, $p\in\mathbb N$.
 According to Lemmas \ref{lemma3.4} and \ref{lemma3.3}, we have

 whenever $Z$ is a contraction.
 Thus, $f$ takes values in $\left(\mathcal D_{H,2n}\right)_{\rm nc}$ and for $Z=1\in\mathbb C,$ we actually reach the supremum in the above equality.